eic/epic-analysis/README.md

   - run `exeDelphes.sh` with no arguments for usage guide
   - this script is a convenience, for automatically handling filenames and streaming through `gunzip`, if reading a `.gz` file

+# Analysis
 - build analysis code with `make`
   - it requires a `root` build as well as `delphes`
+  - all classes are stored in the `src/` directory
+- the `Analysis` class is the main class that performs the analysis; you can control it from a macro
+  - example macros will eventually be added; for now you can assume any macro named `analysis_*.C` is an example
+  - the analysis macro must the following
+    - instantiate `Analysis` (with file names, beam energies, etc.)
+    - set up bin schemes and bins (arbitrary specification)
+    - set up anything else
-- run analysis code: `analysis.exe [delphes output root file]`
+    - run analysis
   - the output will be a `root` file, filled with `TObjArray`s of histograms
-  - each `TObjArray` can be for a different subset of events, e.g., different minimum y cuts, so that their histograms can be compared and divided
+    - each `TObjArray` can be for a different subset of events (bin), e.g., different minimum y cuts, so that their histograms can be compared and divided
+    - the `Histos` class contains the histograms, and instances of `Histos` will also be streamed to `root` files

+# Process
+- results processing is handled by `draw.cpp`, which does things like printing tables of average values, and drawing ratios of histograms